James Madison University vs William & Mary

 The Financial Comparison

-Ten years after enrollment, William & Mary graduates earn a median of $73,490 compared to $69,954 at James Madison University.
-The payback period is 6.7 years at James Madison University versus 5.6 years at William & Mary.
+Then look at what that buys.
+Ten years after enrollment, William & Mary graduates earn a median $73,490 against $69,954 at James Madison University.
+The cost earns itself back in 6.7 years at James Madison University and 5.6 years at William & Mary.

-Graduates leave William & Mary with a median $18,500 in debt versus $20,093 at James Madison University.
-The debt-to-earnings ratios are 0.44 and 0.39 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave William & Mary owing a median $18,500 versus $20,093 at James Madison University.
+Their debt-to-earnings ratios are 0.44 and 0.39 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers